awaizdottech/block-0/README.md

-correct response codes in backend dont send & remove sensitive feilds via .select() to specify what to omit or some other way where u define what to bring from db before sending user details to client side have to implement winston logs
+correct response codes in backend dont send & remove sensitive feilds via .select() to specify what to omit or some other way where u define what to bring from db before sending user details to client side have to implement winston logs implement otp feature after which user decide whether they want otp or link in email

 ## future implementations